 Generate simulated sample proportions from a population of either infinite or known finite size to explore the sampling distribution of the sample proportion.

 Simulate many confidence intervals for a population proportion using a variety of techniques and parameters and explore the capture rate of the confidence intervals over time.

-Simulate confidence intervals for a population mean using a wide variety of techniques and a population of your choice.
+Simulate confidence intervals for a population mean using a wide variety of techniques, from a population of your choice.
 Explore how different populations and interval techniques affect the capture rate and interval width.

 Show the relationship between the "true" sampling distribution and the "hypothesis" sampling distribution for proportion hypothesis tests, and use that to explore the likelihood of Type I and Type II errors and the power of the test.

-Graph binomial distributions, click for probabilities, overlay normal curve.
+Graph binomial distributions, click for probabilities, and overlay the normal curve.

-Graph custom optionally shaded T distributions, find areas under the curve and critical values.
+Graph custom, optionally shaded, Students' t-distributions.
+Find areas under the curve and critical values.